List of temples in Taichung: Wanhe Temple

-The Wanhe Temple is situated in the heart historic Nantun Village, currently within the boundaries of Nantun District in Taichung.
-It was completed in 1726, forty-two years after the Qing Dynasty conquered most of western Taiwan.
+The Wanhe Temple is situated in the heart of historic Nantun Village, within the boundaries of Nantun District in Taichung.
+It was completed in 1726, forty-two years after the Qing dynasty conquered most of western Taiwan.
 Like many of the oldest temples in Taiwan, it is in thanks to the spirit Mazu.

 The main entrance to the temple is flanked on either side by two smaller entrances.
-Wood carvings of various designs adorn the traditional roof structures over the entrances to the temple.
+Wood carvings adorn the traditional roof structures over the entrances to the temple.
 The interior has a number of shrines dedicated to Mazu that were constructed over the course of the next century and a half.

 This is a very busy temple on holidays as people go to pray and dedicate themselves to Mazu and their ancestors.
 It is located in the heart of one of the major traditional population centers of modern Taichung.

 Haotian Temple

 Dazhuang Haotian Temple (Chinese: 大庄浩天宮; pinyin: Dàzhuāng Hàotiān Gōng) is a temple located in Dazhuang, Wuqi District, Taichung.